Support Centre

 • transparency: guarantee to the data subjects of clear, precise, and easily accessible information about the carrying out of the processing and the respective processing agents, subject to commercial and industrial secrecy;

-• security: use of technical and administrative measures able to protect personal data from unauthorised access and accidental or unlawful situations of destruction, loss, alteration, communication, or dissemination;
+• security: use of technical and administrative measures able to protect personal data from unauthorized access and accidental or unlawful situations of destruction, loss, alteration, communication, or dissemination;

-• prevention: adoption of measures to prevent the occurrence of damage in view of the processing of personal data;
+• prevention: adoption of measures to prevent the occurrence of damage as a result of the processing of personal data;

-• non-discrimination: impossibility of processing data for discriminatory, unlawful, or abusive purposes; and
+• non-discrimination: the impossibility of processing data for discriminatory, unlawful, or abusive purposes; and

 7. Controller and Processor Obligations